 - Keeping Pancakes Warm – Keep cooked pancakes on a baking sheet covered with foil or a kitchen towel as you continue cooking the rest.

-- How many grams of protein are in these pancakes?
 The amount of protein depends on your serving size and type of protein powder.
 In one batch of these pancakes (8 pancakes), without the protein powder, there is 5 grams of protein per pancake.
 The vital proteins collagen protein powder that i used adds 5 grams of protein to each pancake, so 8 pancakes will have about 10 grams of protein each, give or take depending on the brand you use.
 My nutrition calculator calculated 19g of protein per pancake.

 - Chocolate Chip Banana Pancakes – Add chocolate chips to the pancakes as they cook to make pancakes that taste like chocolate chip banana bread, while still being relatively healthy protein pancakes.